Tolga-Ertunc/SDT-Sig2/README.md

 ## z3) Sending Repository URL to Teacher

-Send the repository url as mail.
+Sent the repository url as mail.

 ## Tools Used